 In a previous post we warned you of the possible consequences of not paying speeding or parking fines when you rent a car in Spain.
 Well today, we’ve got some important information which you need to be aware of.

 The Spanish government recently passed some extensive reforms to their Traffic Laws and these came in to effect on the 9th May 2014.
-In a recent article, the English edition of El Pais highlighted 20 new rules and laws, we’ve taken the liberty of just including the ones we feel could affect you if you are thinking of hiring a car (or riding a bike) in Spain.
+In a recent article, the English edition of El Pais highlighted 20 new rules and laws, we’ve taken the liberty of just including the ones like traffic tickets etc, we feel could affect you if you are thinking of hiring a car (or riding a bike) in Spain.

 New Traffic Laws in Spain